glassandboxb/notes/README.md

 Second, planning ahead is crucial for success.
 Before starting a new project or undertaking a large task, take the time to plan out the steps needed to complete it.
 Break down the project into smaller, manageable tasks and create a timeline for each one.
 Doing so will make it easier to stay on track and avoid getting lost in the details.
  - 来自helpful assistant

+# 2024-01-28
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clear, concise, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember, tomorrow's you (or someone else) will thank you for it."

+In practice, this means:
+1. Write modular code that follows the Single Responsibility Principle.
+2. Optimize for readability; a well-structured program can often be more efficient in the long run than an initially optimized but hard-to-understand one.
+3. Use built-in language features and libraries effectively to avoid reinventing the wheel.
+4. Comment your code, but aim to make the comments redundant with clear, self-explanatory code.
+5. Test early, test often, and embrace debugging as a learning process to improve your code's quality and simplicity."